CDCgov/ixa-epi-isolation/docs/health_status.md

 are still tracked, they are labeled as `HealthStatus::Asymptomatic` when they become infectious and are returned to `HealthStatus::Healthy` when they recover.
 3. The remainder develop at least mild symptoms.
 Mild symptoms develop at some time after the agent first becomes infectious based on the incubation period.
+The period before mild symptoms develop is referred to as the `HealthStatus::Presymptomatic` phase.
 We use the COVID-19 incubation period from Park et al., (2023).
 4. Individuals who develop mild symptoms may develop severe symptoms.
 Those who do not develop severe symptoms have symptom improvement at some time afterwards symptom onset.
 Symptom improvement times are